vinceimbat/vinceimbat/content/the travel writing of thoreau.md

 Thoreau's guiding principle when writing about a thing he observes is to be in total relation with it.
 Walden is the work where Thoreau's most thorough and sophisticated level of observation.
 It could be considered a travelogue: Thoreau's interior travel.

-Among all of Thoreau's works though, A Week on the Concord and Merrimack Rivers is the most informed in the travel writing tradition.
+Among all of Thoreau's works though, [[a week thoreau|A Week on the Concord and Merrimack Rivers]] is the most informed in the travel writing tradition.

 # References